Super-Protocol/docs/docs/cli/commands/offers/add-slot.md

 ## Offer slot file

-The offer slot JSON file must contain the following objects and strings:
+The offer slot JSON file must contain the following objects:

 - `info`: object with computing power configuration
   + `cpuCores`: number of CPU cores required, a float value
   + `gpuCores`: number of GPU cores required, a float value
   + `diskUsage`: bytes
   + `ram`: bytes
+  + `vram`: bytes
 - `usage`: object with terms and conditions of usage
   + `maxTimeMinutes`: minutes; `0` for no limit
   + `minTimeMinutes`: minutes; `0` for no limit